Need some help on how to choose a dog that will be JUST RIGHT FOR YOU AND YOUR FAMILY?

 Think of your pet’s size, temperament and daily routine.
 Most dogs can live peacefully with all sorts of animals -including cats- as long as you introduce them correctly and, of course, give them time to adjust.

 The best scenario would be to raise both animals together.
 However, adopting an adult dog from a shelter is also a good idea.
-People there usually test dogs in a variety of situations and can tell you whether the dog is compatible with cats and other pets.
+People there usually test dogs in a variety of situations and can tell you whether the dog is suitable to live with cats and other pets.

 Your dog will need to get into the car in many occasions.
 Going to the vet or the groomer is the most obvious reason, but there will be many other, more enjoyable moments.
 Long car rides, short trips or holidays.